 Ali (she/her) grew up between the wilds of Northern Arizona and Tokyo, Japan, where she was lucky enough to play freely in the outdoors creating such vivid memories of her adventures that she still finds herself sizing up trees for their climb-ability, looking for sticks to race down streams or introducing herself to new plant friends.
 She returned to the US to earn degrees in Visual Anthropology and Photography from University of Southern California and Visual Communications from the Fashion Institute of Design and Merchandising.

 While she has worked with kids her entire life, Ali began working in a school setting in 2004 which grew into opening a process based kid’s art studio in Southern California.
 She is a certified Tinkergarten Leader and has been exploring outdoors with kids and their grown-ups since 2016.
-Ali wears a few different hats at the Bridge School, working with the Coho students for Wilderness Explorations and as our Cedar Play School instructor.
-She is also a parent to two current students.
+Ali wears a few different hats at the Bridge School, working with the Coho students for Outdoor Education and as our Coho Outdoor instructor.
+She has also been a parent of Bridge School students!
 Ali continually finds delight in sharing her connection with nature while watching the pure joy as students develop their own.

 Allison (she/her) is a hands-on, sensory-led, active teacher.
 She likes to keep the children moving, experiencing, having fun, and learning through doing.
 She likes to bring multiple senses into her teaching so that she can reach each student wherever their strengths lie.
 She believes in allowing skill development to happen in its own time for each student — there is no “one size fits all” for learning.
 Allison has taught Preschool through High School in various positions: special education inclusion specialist, one-on-one instructor, special programs teacher, specific subject tutor, and music, theater and arts teacher.